spiffe/spiffe/standards/SPIFFE_Broker_API.md

 **Kubernetes Object Reference**: Identifies a workload by an arbitrary Kubernetes object — built-in or custom — for which the server is expected to issue an SVID.
-The reference is composed of two sibling fields:
+The reference is composed of three fields:

-- `resource` is a structured `KubernetesResource` message carrying the resource's `plural` and `group`, both required.
+- `type` is a structured `KubernetesObjectType` message carrying the resource's `plural` and `group`, both required.
 For non-core resources the `group` MUST be set to the API group name (e.g., `apps`, `example.com`).
 For core resources the `group` MUST be set to the literal string `core`.
-- `object` is a structured `KubernetesObject` message identifying the specific instance within that resource by `namespace`, `name`, and/or `uid`.
+- `key` is a structured `KubernetesObjectKey` message identifying the specific instance within that type by `namespace` and `name`.
+  `key.namespace` MUST be set for namespaced resources and MUST be empty for cluster-scoped ones; `key.name` is required when `key` is set.
+- `uid` is the UID of the referenced Kubernetes object as assigned by Kubernetes.

-At least one of `object.name` or `object.uid` MUST be specified; when both are specified together with `object.namespace` (for namespaced resources), the server MUST verify that the object resolved by name has the specified UID at the time of issuing the SVIDs and MUST return an error otherwise.
+At least one of `key` or `uid` MUST be specified.
+When both are specified, the server MUST verify that the object resolved by `key` has the specified UID at the time of issuing the SVIDs and MUST return an error otherwise.
+When only `uid` is specified, the server resolves the object — and its namespace, if any — from the UID.
-`object.namespace` MUST be set when `object.name` is set on a namespaced resource. `object.namespace` MUST NOT be set when `object.name` is not set (a namespace alone does not identify any object; the server resolves the namespace from the UID when the object is identified by `object.uid` alone).
-`object.namespace` MUST be empty when the resource is cluster-scoped.

 This single reference type covers a range of Kubernetes identification patterns that earlier drafts of this specification expressed with multiple dedicated reference messages.
-In particular, identifying a Pod by its UID alone — a common pattern for Brokers running alongside the Kubernetes runtime that already know the pod UID but not its namespaced name — is expressed by setting `resource = { plural: "pods", group: "core" }` and `object = { uid: <pod uid> }`;
-see the corresponding example below.
+In particular, identifying a Pod by its UID alone — a common pattern for Brokers running alongside the Kubernetes runtime that already know the pod UID but not its namespaced name — is expressed by setting `type = { plural: "pods", group: "core" }` and `uid = <pod uid>` (with `key` left unset); see the corresponding example below.

 The advantages of separating `plural` and `group` into distinct fields are: